App Dev for All Blog

 April 16, 2026

-Code on the Go’s Sketch to UI feature lets developers draw a rough app layout on paper, photograph it, and instantly generate usable Android XML.
-All entirely offline on a phone.
-It achieves this through a lightweight, on-device pipeline combining structured sketch input, boundary detection, widget recognition, and OCR with fuzzy matching to translate messy handwritten designs into functional UI code.
+Code on the Go’s Sketch to UI feature lets developers draw a rough app layout on paper, take a photo, and instantly generate usable Android XML, all entirely offline on a phone.

 April 14, 2026